Avaray/steam-status-signature-generator/README.md

 Or you can download this repository as a [ZIP archive](https://github.com/Avaray/personal-steam-signature/archive/refs/heads/master.zip) and extract it to your desired location.

-## Usage

-Keep in mind that there is limit of `100,000` requests per day for Steam API.
-If you are planning to use this script for a large number of users, you should calculae how many requests you will make per day.
-Maximum number of users in one request is `100`.
-So if you have `1000` users, you need to launch this script `10` times, splitting users into groups of `100`.
-That way you will make `10` requests to Steam API.
-So, you can perform entire operation every `≈ 8.6 second` to not exceed the limit.

 ## Configuration

 Basically all you need is to provide [Steam API Key](https://steamcommunity.com/dev) and at least one [Steam ID](https://developer.valvesoftware.com/wiki/SteamID) to get started.